The Aimhigher Mentoring Scheme

 For more information on Aimhigher Mentoring please visit our new Mentoring section.

 The experience has been truly inspiring.
 She has returned with much needed valuable information to help with future decisions.

 UniFest is a targeted programme of residential events that will take place in the late summer term of 2014, giving young people in Years 10, 11 or 12 a chance to taste student life at one of our partner universities.
 3 day / 2 night residential places are available at £200 per student, including all transport, accommodation, catering and activity-related costs.
-Full details of the 2014 programme will be published in January 2014.
+Please read the full details of the 2014 UniFest programme.